tckerr/walk/README.md

 ## Configuration:

-- `rootObjectCallbacks: boolean`: Ignore callbacks for root objects.
 - `parallelizeAsyncCallbacks: boolean`: (Only applies to async variations).
 Ignore `executionOrder` and run all async callbacks in parallel.
 Callbacks will still be grouped by position, so this will only apply to callbacks in the same position group.
-- `runCallbacks: boolean`: Set this to `false` to skip callbacks completely.
 - `callbacks: Callback<T>[]`: an array of callback objects.
 See the [Callback](#callbacks) section for more information.
 - `traversalMode: 'depth'|'breadth'`: the mode for traversing the tree.
 Options are `depth` for *depth-first* processing and `breadth` for *breadth-first* processing.